chenxi-yang/chenxi-yang.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Chenxi Yang, a Ph.D. student at the University of Texas at Austin.
 I am fortunate to be advised by <a href="http://www.cs.utexas.edu/~swarat/" style="text-decoration: none">Prof. Swarat Chaudhuri</a>.
-My research interests span the areas of automated reasoning and machine learning.
-I am working on machine learning systems, formal verification, safe AI, and neurosymbolic learning.
+Prior to that, I received a B.E. in Computer Science from Fudan University in 2019.
+My research interests span the areas of formal methods (Automated Reasoning, Program Analysis, Formal Verification) and machine learning (Foundation Model, Machine Learning Systems, Safe AI).

-I am now a student researcher at Google, working with <a href="http://alumni.soe.ucsc.edu/~yanli/" style="text-decoration: none">Elliot Li</a>, <a href="http://martin-maas.com" style="text-decoration: none">Martin Maas</a>, and Mustafa Uysal.
-During my graduate school, I spent one year working with <a href="https://www.cs.utexas.edu/~lili/" style="text-decoration: none">Prof. Lili Qiu</a>.
-Before that, I did my undergraduate at Fudan University, advised by <a href="https://chenyang03.wordpress.com/" style="text-decoration: none">Prof. Yang Chen</a>.
-I visited Peking University as a research assistant, supervised by <a href="http://soar.group/chenren/" style="text-decoration: none">Prof. Chenren Xu</a>.
+I am now a student researcher at Google, working on machine learning for storage systems with <a href="http://alumni.soe.ucsc.edu/~yanli/" style="text-decoration: none">Elliot Li</a>, <a href="http://martin-maas.com" style="text-decoration: none">Martin Maas</a>, and Mustafa Uysal.
+During my graduate school, I spent one year with <a href="https://www.cs.utexas.edu/~lili/" style="text-decoration: none">Prof. Lili Qiu</a>, working on video streaming optimization.
+Before that, I was a summer analyst at Goldman Sachs, working on high frequency trading protocal verification; a researcher assistant at Fudan University, advised by <a href="https://chenyang03.wordpress.com/" style="text-decoration: none">Prof. Yang Chen</a>; and a research assistant in Peking University, supervised by <a href="http://soar.group/chenren/" style="text-decoration: none">Prof. Chenren Xu</a>.

 My CV is available [here](https://chenxi-yang.github.io/files/CV_ChenxiYang.pdf).

-Life: 🏊, <a href="https://chenxi-yang.github.io/images/hiking.jpg" style="text-decoration: none">🧗</a>, 🎿, <a href="https://chenxi-yang.github.io/images/poker.png" style="text-decoration: none">♣️</a>, <a href="https://chenxi-yang.github.io/images/badminton.jpg" style="text-decoration: none">🏸️</a>, <a href="https://chenxi-yang.github.io/images/surfing.jpg" style="text-decoration: none">🏄</a>, <a href="https://chenxi-yang.github.io/images/snorkeling.jpg" style="text-decoration: none">🤿</a>.

 I am looking for a summer internship in 2024.
 Please feel free to reach out to me if you are interested in my research.

+Life: 🏊! <a href="https://chenxi-yang.github.io/images/poker.png" style="text-decoration: none">♣️</a>! 🎿, <a href="https://chenxi-yang.github.io/images/hiking.jpg" style="text-decoration: none">🧗</a>...

 <!-- Default Statcounter code for github hompage
 https://cxyang1997.github.io/ -->